Globular Clusters

 A night like no other…

 A night amongst the Large Magellanic Cloud’s globular clusters is a night like no other.
-Where else, with a few nudges of your telescope, can you observe fifteen bona fide ancient globulars (more than 10 billion years old), a multitude of young globular clusters that started forming a mere 3-4 billion years ago, two that formed during the vast ~6-7 billion “age gap” between the two bursts of cluster formation, a globular that was swiped from a smaller galaxy, the only known gravitationally bound binary globular cluster system, three coeval globulars, a gravitationally bound massive globular cluster and small open cluster, and a “globular of the future”?
+Where else, with a few nudges of your telescope, can you observe fifteen bona fide ancient globulars (12-13 billion years old), a multitude of young globular clusters that started forming a mere 3-4 billion years ago, two that formed during the vast ~6-7 billion “age gap” between the two bursts of cluster formation, a globular that was swiped from a smaller galaxy, the only known gravitationally bound binary globular cluster system, three coeval globulars, a gravitationally bound massive young globular cluster and small open cluster, and a “globular of the future”?

 Fifteen Ancient Globular Clusters